grisuno/TopoGPT3/.github/README.md

 # TopoGPT3

-A 24.5M parameter complex-valued autoregressive language model for code, instrumented with spectral and geometric diagnostics over training dynamics.
+From the creators of LazyOwn Redteam Framework comes a free and open-source 24.5M parameter complex-valued autoregressive language model for code, instrumented with spectral and geometric diagnostics over training dynamics.

 This repository contains the model definition, the curriculum trainer, and two inference engines: a standard sampler and a hierarchical recursive reasoning sampler (HRM) that requires no extra trained parameters.